-Intended outcome Success criteria Improve oral language skills and vocabulary for all pupils across school Whole school emphasis on vocabulary (anchor words/goldilocks words) Early identification for children requiring S&L intervention.
+Outcome Success criteria Improve oral language skills and vocabulary for all pupils across school Whole school emphasis on vocabulary (anchor words/goldilocks words) Early identification for children requiring S&amp;L intervention.
 Children have access to a rich reading spine. exposing them to quality language and vocabulary As a result, children are able to communicate more effectively and have a wider range of vocabulary.
 Increase cultural capital, ensuring children experience and access a wide range of learning experiences to make learning meaningful.
 Children will have experienced a range of experiences, visits, bringing learning to life.
 Children have access to a range of extra-curricular provision to broaden their experiences.
 School will fund visits for PP children, taking away the financial barriers for families.
 As a result, all children will be able to draw on broader experiences and develop a lifelong love of learning.
 Improve the outcomes for our PP children, ensuring they make good progress from their starting points.
 Children receive targeted intervention in small groups where necessary.
 Children make good progress from their starting points, monitored through half termly pupil progress meetings.
 Specialist teacher input where required to further support appropriate teaching strategies.
 As a result, all children make good progress from their starting points.
 Increased parental engagement with school Increased active parental engagement, supporting learning.
 Parents and families attending our celebration events during the academic year.

-PP families attending parents' classes, helping to improve life chances and access to education/skills for life.
-As a result children make good academic progress and are supported socially and emotionally.
+- PP families attending parents' classes, helping to improve life chances and access to education/skills for life. - As a result children make good academic progress and are supported socially and emotionally.

 Activity in this academic year.
-This details how we intend to spend our Pupil Premium (and recovery premium funding) this academic year to address the challenges listed above.

 Teaching (for example, CPD, recruitment and retention)

-Budgeted Cost £25,000
+Cost £25,000